Table of Contents Show

 Real estate and stock investing are two common ways to grow your wealth over time — both present opportunities and challenges, with unique sets of potential rewards and risks.
 But, of course, the two investments are not mutually exclusive, and there are benefits to pursuing both avenues.

-However, as with any investment, it is helpful to understand each one before diving in.
-Certainly, people invest because they hear about other people making a lot of money.
+Indeed, people invest because they hear about other people making a lot of money.
 However, this is not a good enough reason.
+However, as with any investment, it is helpful to understand each before diving in.

 We have discussed New York City real estate investing.
 Many like real estate’s physical quality.
 It is something physical, and people feel more connected to it.

 Your cash flow benefits from the tax advantages you gain from deducting depreciation.
 But, of course, depreciation is more than an accounting entry.
 As a good rule of thumb, you should plan to spend that much annually on maintenance expenses.
 Nonetheless, the deduction shields part of your income.

 There are different ways for investors to make money.
 One approach is to buy-and-hold.
 You collect rents, and your yield or cap rate is your net cash flow divided by your purchase price.
 Therefore, you must watch how much you pay for the property and manage your monthly income and expenses.
 Historically, the city’s cap rate has been 3%-4%, but many people make their money through capital appreciation.
 This is a significant component of building wealth through real estate.

 Advantages of real estate investing.Advantages of real estate investing.

 There are several advantages to investing in real estate.
 In New York City, it has appreciated rapidly.
 Of course, it is no guarantee it will do so in the future.
 But, with the city a financial and cultural hub, along with low crime rates, it is hard to bet against it.
 You can also leverage your purchase since lenders only require a down payment fraction of the purchase price.

-There is also the tax advantage we mentioned and the potential to push out any capital gains tax through a 1031 exchange.
+We also mentioned the tax advantage and the potential to push out any capital gains tax through a 1031 exchange.